tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/database/sql-database.md

 Không vì `CHAR` thường là một mã số (mã SV, mã môn học) và bắt buột phải có dữ liệu.
 Ví dụ `CHAR(5)` thì bắt buộc có 5 ký tự.

 The CHAR data type in SQL databases automatically pads values with spaces to the declared fixed length of the column.
-This means that if you define a column as CHAR(10) and insert the value `ABC`, it will be stored as 'ABC ' (with seven trailing spaces) to fill the full 10-character length.
+This means that if you define a column as `CHAR(10)` and insert the value `ABC`, it will be stored as `ABC_______` (**with seven trailing spaces**) to fill the full 10-character length.
 This behavior is a fundamental characteristic of the CHAR data type, distinguishing it from VARCHAR which stores only the actual length of the string without padding.

 Number data types: